 Number three, Google business ghostwriters.

-Four, post a job where you might hire other freelancers, like Guru.com, Upwork.com, Indeed.com or Scriptd.
+Four, post a job where you might hire other freelancers, like Guru.com, Upwork.com, Reedsy.com or Scriptd.

-Post a job for a great ghostwriter could result in an overwhelming number of responses though.
+Posting a job to hire a great ghostwriter could result in an overwhelming number of responses though.
 So, the next question you might ask is: How do you know when you’ve found a good ghostwriter?

 When Book Launchers first started, we only helped you write your book with writing coaches.
 We didn’t have ghostwriters on our team.
 Then one of our clients said, “I don’t want to be the one to put the words to my expertise.”
 I tried to argue the benefits of writing his book, but he insisted, “It’s not a good use of my time.
 Find me a writer.”

 My first call was to a ghostwriter I knew would be perfect for him.
 She’s written at least one Wall Street Journal bestseller.
 My client loved her, but her price tag of $50,000 to $60,000 was a bit of a budget killer.
 So I brought in another writer who was a well-respected sports biography ghostwriter.
 He couldn’t disclose a lot of his clients as many people don’t want you to know that they didn’t write their book.
-And because I didn’t know his experience level as well, I expected him to be cheaper than the other one.
+I expected him to be cheaper than the other one, not realizing that his books were actually top sellers – he just couldn’t disclose that he’d written them.
 He came in at $1 per finished word.

 Most business books are somewhere around 50,000 to 75,000 words, so you can see how $1 a finished word could add up.